LukeGrahamLandry/RustyRayTracer/README.md

 **Additions**

 - Parser that generates c++ from the dialect of gherkin used for test specs in The Ray Tracer Challenge
+- Sphere caches transformation's inverse and transpose of inverse

 ## Stuff to fix